Reclaiming Futures:

 Planetary Urbanisms

 We live in an urban era.
-There is no shortage of statistics on rural to urban migration, urban population explosions, and urban resource shortages and inequalities.
-Mushrooming megacities have become harbingers of impending scarcity crises or wellsprings of hope for those who see opportunities for economic growth in young populations and the formalization of informal economic activity. have become battlegrounds for visions
+There is no shortage of statistics on rural to urban migration, urban population explosions, and urbanization-related resource shortages and inequalities.
+Mushrooming megacities have become harbingers of impending scarcity crises or wellsprings of hope for those who see opportunities for economic growth in young populations and the formalization of informal economic activities.
+Cities have become battlegrounds for competing visions: Redevelopment plans continue a long-established approach of displacing the poor to make way for unaffordable, orderly developments, and new eco-smart cities desert established regions in favor of a brave new future in enclaves for the rich.
+Meanwhile, bottom up urban development and planning, led by community-based organizations and politically-invested architecture studios, seem to offer alternative paths forward in small-scale pilot experiments.
+And organic social realities and more-than-human ecologies emerge at the seams of top-down plans, contradicting fantasies of total control and offering glimpses of different possible urban futures.

 Based on extensive research, the works run along thematic threads that interrogate resource management regimes and how neoliberal operations violently remake ecosystems and lifeworlds; planetary urbanization and urban lived realities; and contemporary state-led development and settlement policies, and activism and activist solidarities in response.
 Through a wide range of approaches—from design research and science fiction to forensic architecture and political organizing—these works not only witness and document such phenomena but also raise critical questions about urbanisms, developmentalisms, and environmentalisms from below.
 They foreground situated ecological knowledge and relations; contest official regimes for apprehending and managing nature; and reimagine value, the commons, and forms of social organization.
 The resulting projects are forward-looking in their engagement with futures, while centering the necessity of reckoning with inherited and ongoing injustices; they are socially committed while embracing the multiplicity of more-than-human ecologies and planetary futures.